drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 % python3 csdl-to-json.py --input ../../Redfish/metadata --output ../../Redfish/json-schema/ --config dmtf-config.json
 ```

-In this example, the **CSDL-to-JSON converter** converts the CSDL metadata files in the `Redfish/metadata` input directory to JSON files in the `/Redfish/json-schema` output directory.
-The converter reads the configuration keys from the `dmtf-config.json` configuration file to configure the output.
+In this example, the converter parses and converts the CSDL metadata files in the `Redfish/metadata` input directory to JSON files in the `/Redfish/json-schema` output directory.
+The converter reads the configuration keys from the `dmtf-config.json` configuration file to configure the JSON files.

 ## Configuration